bhargav-tibadiya/lumalog/README.md

 ﻿# LumaLog

-**LumaLog** is a simple and customizable logging utility that enhances the console output with structured and personalized greetings.
+**LumaLog** is a simple and customizable logging utility that enhances the console output with structured and personalized messages.
 Whether for debugging or adding a touch of style to your console logs, LumaLog makes it easy to display friendly messages in a consistent format.

 ## Table of Contents
 - [Installation](#installation)